lethanaxeger/lethanaxeger/README.md

-- 👋 Hi, I’m @lethanaxeger
+- 👋 Hi, I’m @Neovni nor Fadlil or Bashir
 - 👀 I’m interested in Mechanicals Keyboard and Wireless thing
 - 🌱 I’m currently learning C++ for IoT's
 - 💞️ I’m looking to collaborate on Robotic programs